bitcointranscripts/bitcointranscripts/bitcoin-review-podcast/demystifying-and-understanding-bitcoin-core-development.md

 NVK: 00:30:48

 You know, I personally have no issues if you guys wanted to sort of like dictate what you want to see exist.
-Like I, I actually, if anything, I love the market honesty on something like that, not to say that it's dishonest what you do at all.
+If anything, I love the market honesty on something like that, not to say that it's dishonest what you do at all.
 Like I understand where you guys are coming from and trying to sort of remain out of the politics while supporting the project.
 But I love it when like industry comes and says, Hey, I'm willing to pay for somebody to do this thing because one, I don't think I'm breaking the system, right?
 Like it's an earnest sort of intentional thing, right?